amitxv/PC-Tuning/docs/post-install.md

 ## OOBE Setup

-- Windows Server will force you to enter a complex password which we can remove in a few steps later
+- Windows Server may force you to enter a password which we can be removed in later steps

 - If you are configuring Windows 11, press ``Shift+F10`` to open CMD and execute ``oobe\BypassNRO.cmd``.
-This will allow us to continue without an internet connection as demonstrated in the video examples below.
+This will allow us to continue without an internet connection as demonstrated in the video examples below

 - See [media/oobe-windows7-example.mp4](https://raw.githubusercontent.com/amitxv/PC-Tuning/main/media/oobe-windows7-example.mp4)